dolphindb/grafana-datasource-next/README.md

 #### 2. Install the dolphindb-datasource plugin
 Download the latest version of the plugin package from [releases](https://github.com/dolphindb/grafana-datasource/releases), such as `dolphindb-datasource.v2.0.900.zip`.

-Extract the dolphindb-datasource-go folder from the package to the following paths (create the plugins directory manually if it doesn't exist):
+Extract the dolphindb-datasource-next folder from the package to the following paths (create the plugins directory manually if it doesn't exist):

 - Windows: `<grafana install directory>/data/plugins/`
 - Linux: `/var/lib/grafana/plugins/`